 by The Lipgloss Culture Coterie

 We are all busy gals, but skipping breakfast altogether due to lack of time in the morning is not best option when it comes to our diet and health.
 A healthy breakfast gives you the nutrition you need to get your day off to a good start, helps curb cravings throughout the day and keeps your energy at a good level.
-Here are some low-calories and healthy breakfast ideas that take almost no time to make!
+Here are 5 easy, fast and healthy breakfast recipe ideas that are low in calories and take almost no time to make!

 Healthy Breakfast Tip #1: Fresh Fruit